mitogen-hq/mitogen/docs/howitworks.rst

     module named ``fullname``, and writes the source along with some metadata back to the handle ``reply_to``.
 If lookup fails, ``None`` is sent instead.

+.. data:: mitogen.core.ALLOCATE_ID

+    Replies to any message sent to it with a newly allocated unique context ID, to allow slaves to safely start their own contexts.
+In future this is likely to be replaced by 32-bit context IDs and random allocation, with an improved ``ADD_ROUTE`` message sent upstream rather than downstream that generates NACKs if any ancestor already knows the ID.

 Slaves listen on the following handles: